lukasaron/isbn/README.md

 # ISBN
 ISBN library is the implementation of International Standard Book Number standard ISO 2108:2017.
-Input to this library can be string containing ISBN of version 10 or version 13.
+Input to this library can be a string containing ISBN of version 10 or version 13.

 [![GoDoc](https://godoc.org/github.com/lukasaron/isbn?status.svg)](https://godoc.org/github.com/lukasaron/isbn)